Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Protocols for industry-scale clients Protocols for industry-scale clients

-In this section we are going to analyze the different cases that can occur in the context of a company as a client, with larger quantum resources and problem sizes.
-First, in Ssec. \ref{sec: M total} we will study the unconstrained case, only with a memory size problem, which will serve as an initial scheme to understand the basis of the protocols we will introduce.
-After that, in Ssec. \ref{sec: M qubit} we will address the case of having a constraint on the possible client operations.
-Specifically, the client will not be able to perform multi-qubit operations, in other words, instead of having one quantum computer of many qubits, the client will have many quantum computers of one qubit.
+This section analyzes cases in which the client is an organization with larger quantum resources and problem sizes.
+First, in Sec. \ref{sec: M total} we study the unconstrained case, where the main limitation is memory size; this serves as an initial scheme for the later protocols.
+Then, in Sec. \ref{sec: M qubit} we address the case in which the client's allowed operations are constrained.
+Specifically, the client cannot perform multi-qubit operations: instead of having one $M$-qubit quantum computer, the client has multiple independent single-qubit devices.